 - Palpation- a type of examination that involves physical contact.

 - Auscultation- a type of examination by listening to the sound produced by the body.
-The most common sounds are those coming from abdominal viscera and the movement of blood in cardiovascular system
+The most common sounds are those coming from abdominal viscera and the movement of blood in the cardiovascular system

 Methods on how to get the patient ready for the assessment